Samsung Electronics has released its Galaxy S22 smartphones and Galaxy Tab S8 series in South Korea and some 40 other countries.

 On February 10, the world’s largest smartphone maker unveiled its flagship Galaxy S series fitted with stronger chips, eco-friendly features, and upgraded camera performance that overcomes some of the challenges of shooting at night.

-Samsung Electronics said its latest product series saw more preorders within the first week than any other Samsung smartphone and tablet to date.
+Samsung Electronics said its latest product series has seen more preorders within the first week than any other Samsung smartphone and tablet.

 Preorders for the Galaxy S22 series — Galaxy S22, Galaxy S22 Plus, and Galaxy S22 Ultra — have more than doubled those of its predecessor, the Galaxy S21 series.